AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/optimize-data-warehouse.md

 activity: use
 exl-id: 022df5f9-0333-464d-a985-177071a8aa04
 ---
-# MBI - Optimize Your Data Warehouse
+# Optimize Your MBI Data Warehouse

 Using the Data Warehouse Manager, you can manage table and column sync settings, drill down into a table’s schema, and create calculated columns to use in reports.